ninadbandewar/Tetris/README.md

-The game can be run locally on Visual Studio Code.
+The game can be played locally on Visual Studio Code.